VanOns/laravel-environment-importer/UPGRADING.md

 ## v0.8.1

 * The `db_skip_ssl` configuration option was added to `environments.*`.
 This allows for skipping SSL when connecting to the remote database.
-This flag is only supported by MySQL and MariaDB.
+This flag is only supported by MySQL.

 ## v0.8.0